Trauma Therapy

-Discover the transformative power of Havening Therapy, a cutting-edge psycho-sensory approach to emotional well-being and healing.
-This method also allows for a ‘content-free’ therapy, suitable for individuals who have reasons not to share the details of their experiences.
+Discover the transformative power of Psycho-sensory Therapy, a cutting-edge approach to emotional healing and well-being.
+The trauma therapy method I use also allows for a ‘content-free’ therapy, suitable for individuals who have reasons not to share the details of their experiences.
 As a Certified Havening Techniques® Practitioner I specialize in this innovative and science-backed technique that can help you overcome past traumatic experiences to reduce PTSD symptoms, stress, anxiety, phobias, chronic pain or other psychosomatic complains.
 In doing so you will achieve a profound sense of relief and improved quality of life.

-By choosing Havening Therapy, you are choosing a relief from the burdens of your past and pave the way for a brighter future. .
-Through the four-session process, we address the root causes of your concerns, offering a pathway to emotional healing, resilience, and a brighter future.
+By choosing Trauma Therapy, you are choosing a relief from the burdens of your past and pave the way for a brighter future.
 Let me be your guide on this transformative journey towards a happier and more balanced life.
+Contact me to schedule your first session.

 Special Note for people suffering form PTSD, “First-Responders1“and Close Protection Operatives:

-Havening Therapy offers a “content-free” intervention alternative.
+My methods to Trauma Therapy offer a “content-free” intervention alternative.
 This is particularly valuable for individuals who may have found traditional talking therapy ineffective or even distressing.
-Unlike conventional methods that involve revisiting and detailing traumatic memories, Havening Therapy focuses on achieving results without the need to disclose explicit content.
+Unlike conventional methods that involve revisiting and detailing traumatic memories, I focus on achieving results without the need to disclose explicit content.
 This content-free approach aims to prevent re-traumatization, providing fast, effective a tailored solution for those seeking relief.
-Your emotional well-being is my priority, and Havening Therapy offers a promising avenue for healing that respects your individual needs and experiences.
+Your emotional well-being is my priority, and this form of Therapy offers a promising avenue for healing that respects your individual needs and experiences.

 - “First responders” are professionals who are among the first to arrive and provide assistance at the scene of an emergency or crisis, such as paramedics, emergency medical technicians, firefighters, police officers, and other emergency personnel.
 These individuals are trained to respond quickly to various situations, including accidents, medical emergencies, natural disasters, and other critical incidents.
 First responders play a crucial role in ensuring public safety and providing immediate aid to those in need and therefore often find themselves in situations with first and secondary** traumatizing potential . ↩︎